NeutraleNull/RVMAT_Generator/README.md

   - Generate a custom config yet
   - It's only working for ground textures
   - If you do something stupid it will crash

+### Important!!!
+It will only work if the programm can find two similar images.

+How it works:
+'''ssh
+YourTag_TextureName_co.type
+YourTag_TextureName_nopx.type
+'''

+It doesn't matter what file type you are using but YourTag_TextureName needs to be the same in order for the programm to match your textures!

 ### How to use it
 First put the executable in the folder where you want to create your rvmats
 ### Console